-Marketing data is everywhere these days and allows deep insight into the workings of your marketing campaigns.
-With this plethora of data comes the issue of information overload.
+In the latest edition of our podcast, we talk about the importance of focusing on your business objectives, and using data to inform your decisions, but marketing data is everywhere these days and whilst it allows deep insight into the workings of your marketing campaigns, with this plethora of data comes the issue of information overload.
 It is often difficult to see the wood for the trees.

 In my view there are two key issues: